MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/3_Copy_Model_and_Import_Data/README.md

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot09.JPG)

-6. Now we create a new query for the OData Service and set the name to "V_Union_Actuals_and_Influencer" and select the corresponding table.
+6. Now we create a new query for the OData Service and set the name to "V_Union_Actuals_and_Influencer_YOUR LAST NAME" and select the corresponding table.
 Proceed with "Next".

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot10.png)